cpschofield/fairfax-api/README.md

 # Fairfax Loopback API

-This is a R&D project to create an easily managed and extensible RESTful API for both 3rd parties and internal use.
+This is my submission for the Fairfax Article API technical test built using Loopback4 and Typescript

 ## Set up and running the project

 1. Install dependencies `npm i`
-2. In another terminal window run `npm start`
+2. Run the project `npm start`

 ## Documentation

-View the API documentation http://explorer.loopback.io/?url=http://[::1]:3001/openapi.json

-Or by going to http://[::1]:3001/ and following the API Explorer link
+View the API documentation http://explorer.loopback.io/?url=http://[::1]:3001/openapi.json Or by going to http://[::1]:3001/ and following the API Explorer link

 ## Browser the OpenAPI spec

-View the OpenAPI spec http://[::1]:3001/openapi.json

-Or by going to http://[::1]:3001/ and following the OpenAPI spec link
+View the OpenAPI spec http://[::1]:3001/openapi.json Or by going to http://[::1]:3001/ and following the OpenAPI spec link